French Flag

 A better understanding of biology and neurology means that in this world brainwashing, interrogation and indoctrination techniques are better developed, and more effective than in the real world.
 These are, needless to say, abhorred by the Nullopticon movement.

 Many drugs that are illegal in the real world are legal here.
 Marijuana in particular is widely used.
-Opium is legal in some places, but most nations ban it after French pressure following the Long War of 1915-1916, when too many French people became addicted to it.
+Opium is legal in some places, but most nations banned it after French pressure following the Long War of 1915-1916, when too many French people became addicted to it.
+Khat is also quite widely grown and used.

 The use of tobacco is widely restricted in many nations.
 In Russia it is banned, although thanks to the efforts of 'baccyrunners' it is still available on the black market.